A clip from “Moving Pictures“, a 9-minute short film with photographs from “One Last Goodbye“.

-Gerhard Kleinehagenbrock was a German from London.
-We shared the SRO hotel room before Armon came into the picture.
-He abided by his strict rule of only wearing Levi’s button-fly 501’s and Jean-Paul Gaulthier’s jackets.
-He had worked at the Ritz in London and was looking for a job at a ritzy hotel in New York.
-In the meantime, he worked occasionally for a temp agency called Lend A Hand, mostly catering gigs for weddings and parties.
-He got me in on the action and sometimes we would take the subway all the way out to Brighton Beach to a synagogue for wedding receptions.
+Gerhard was a German from London.
+We shared a single room occupancy hotel room on 99th and Broadway for a few months.
+Both of us were holding on by the skin of our teeth to survive in the rough jungle of the Big Apple.
+He had worked at the Ritz in London and was looking for a similar job at a 5-star hotel in New York.
+In the meantime, he worked occasionally as a waiter for a temp agency.
+He got me in on the action and sometimes we would take the subway all the way out to Brighton Beach in Brooklyn to a synagogue for wedding receptions.
 The long trek was worth it because it paid $15 an hour and back in the late 80s, that was good money.

 Snuck up on this beautiful white horse having dinner on the island of Schiermonnikoog in Holland.
 He was too busy chowing away to notice me encroaching him ever closer.
 The lens was wide open and I think the shutter speed was 1/2 a second or maybe even a full second.
 The sound of the shutter clicking startled the poor bugger and he moseyed on over to another spot to dine in peace.

-The girl was the Swedish girlfriend of my roommate Armon when we were living in Little Italy.
+She was Swedish and gorgeous, the girlfriend of my roommate Armon when we were living in Little Italy.
 For the life of me, I can’t remember her name.
-I want to say Liv but that’s probably because she was as beautiful as Liv Ullmann and I would bet anything that Ingmar Bergman would have put her in one of his movies if he had met her.
-I was secretly in love with her and fantasized that “Liv” would dump Armon and run away with me.
+I want to say Liv…only because she was as beautiful as Liv Ullmann and I would bet anything that Ingmar Bergman would have put her in one of his movies if he had met her.
+I was secretly in love with her and fantasized that she would leave Armon and run away with me.

 Taken in my dorm room in Bursley, a few days before I left Ann Arbor to move to New York with big hopes of making it as a photographer.
 I was 19 and totally clueless about life and everything else.